Angelmaneuver/sketchpad-modified/readme.txt

 = Translation =

-* Russian (ru_RU)
+* Japanese (ja)

-If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://support.bestweblayout.com" target="_blank">BestWebLayout</a> and we'll add it to the plugin.
+If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="https://github.com/Angelmaneuver/sketchpad-modified" target="_blank">GitHub</a> and we'll add it to the plugin.
 You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

 = Copyrights for Resources used in this theme =